 In a turbulent economy, businesses spend less.
 Marketing budgets tighten, reducing opportunities to advertise and generate new leads.
 As a result, sales teams will have a smaller pool of prospects to choose from — and even fewer qualified ones to close — unless they step up to fill in the gap.
 This matters now more than ever because your pipeline is going to be thinner.
-It looks like a martini glass.
 It’s time to focus on quality coverage.
 Sellers should have a more stringent focus on the ideal customer profile and much deeper discovery earlier on.
 In 2023, focus less on pipeline quantity and more on pipeline quality — and your sales team will close in a much more predictable fashion.

 Remember the days when you’d wake up and it felt like nearly every existing customer was on a growth trajectory?
 Maybe customer contributions made up 80% of your number and you thought to yourself, “Great!
 Now, we only need to go after that last 20%.”
 Those were the days, but now they’re behind us.

 Sellers need to build or rebuild their prospecting muscle and focus on the right deals that will grow over time with the right champions.
 To help ensure sellers are winning long-term deals, sales leaders need the ability to see — at a glance — how deals are being worked and which buyers are engaged.